 Platinum Class GPU: Top of the Line – Worst Performance Per Dollar Value

-These are top of the line GPUs.
-While performance / dollar value is not entirely in favor of these GPU, they are intended for enthusiasts who cannot settle for anything less than the best.
+These are top-of-the-line GPUs.
+While performance/dollar value is not entirely in favor of these GPUs, they are intended for enthusiasts who cannot settle for anything less than the best.

 They represent the epitome of performance in the commercial GPU Hierarchy.

 At an MSRP of $1,999 and a G3DMark score of 30,105, the RTX 3090Ti has a 15 points/USD value.
 Hence there are better values indeed.